kartolo/direct_mail_subscription/README.md

 # Direct Mail Subscription

+Fork of direct_mail_subscription for TYPO3 9.5 LTS support.
+You need to install typo3db_legacy Extension.
+Also you need to refresh the content elements of direct_mail_subscription.

+--

 This is a simple subscription formular for the [TYPO3 CMS](http://typo3.org).

 This extension depends on following extension: